Why was GCT Introduced?

 - GCT is invaluable for anyone seeking to acquire or improve their cyber security skills, including those seeking the NCSC's Certified Professional status (CCP).

 What are the benefits of certification for training providers?

 - Is a key market differentiator which sets courses apart from other cyber security training options

 - Inspires confidence in organisations and individuals that your course is of a high quality, with proof that your cyber security training has been assessed against GCHQ’s rigorous standards

 - Ensures your cyber security training meets high standards of both content and delivery

 Continuous Professional Development (CPD)

-CPD points can be claimed for GCT accredited courses at the rate of 1 point per hour of training for GCHQ accredited courses (up to a maximum of 15 points).
+CPD points can be claimed for GCT accredited courses at the rate of 1 point per hour of training for QA GCHQ accredited courses (up to a maximum of 15 points).